peter-gergely-horvath/commandmosaic/README.md

 ```

 > **Important:** Do NOT annotate commands with `@Component` or `@Service`.
 Commands have `@Parameter` fields that receive per-request values, so they must be created fresh for each execution.
 CommandMosaic automatically registers commands as **prototype-scoped beans** in Spring's bean factory, ensuring thread-safety and proper parameter injection.
+>
+> **Note on Performance:** Prototype-scoped beans have a small creation overhead (~0.1-0.5ms per command), but this is negligible compared to typical I/O operations (database queries, network calls).
+For most web applications, this represents <2% of total request time.
+See [Performance Implications](#performance-implications) for details.

 #### 5. Call Your API